MehmetMHY/cha/assets/local/README.md

 - **NOTE:** _If you want to use Cha entirely with open-source software and avoid closed-source dependencies (mainly OpenAI), really review the `config.py`.
 There are variables you can set to do this.
 By default Cha uses OpenAI but that is not permanent.
 Right now, the example config in `config.py` is set such that is you set an environment variable named `CHA_LOCAL_MODE` to `true`.
 But if you want to make this more permanent, just move all those variables in that if statement that checks the `CHA_LOCAL_MODE` environment variable outside of that if statement and remove that if statement.
 By doing this, you make Cha fully local and open-source without depending on any closed-source dependencies and/or providers like OpenAI._

-In this directory (where this README is located), you’ll find an example `config.py` and a `tools/` folder.
+In this directory (where this README is located), you'll find an example `config.py` and a `tools/` folder.
 The `config.py` file loads an example tool from `tools/`, disables the initial help message for every Cha interaction, and sets up Cha to record and save all your conversations in the `history/` directory.

 To set up this example, move both the `config.py` file and the `tools/` directory into your `$HOME/.cha/` directory.
 Replace existing content if necessary, unless you want to preserve your current setup.

 This example tool retrieves your current weather data and makes it available as context to Cha.
 To use it, run `!weather` in Cha and press ENTER.
-You can review the tool’s code to learn how tools are implemented in Cha.
+You can review the tool's code to learn how tools are implemented in Cha.
 This example demonstrates all possible variables you can set for tools in Cha, so refer to its code for details.

 ## Deeper Look